KasparSnashall/NerualNetSailer/README.md

 ## How will this be made
 I intend to write this whole thing in python 3.10.
 I dont want to make it too complex but it will be interesting to see how the time element of the game plays in reality.

+## Some intial questions
+Neural networks for image analysis seem pretty clear cut in their function.
+But how do neuralk networks deal with time based data or instantaneous decisions?
+Do we intend to just give it a set of time series to learn from.
+Or do we make it a decision based approach, based on the previous decisions made.